Our Leadership Team

 Ms Margaret Lazar

-Executive Director of Allied Health and Community Services
+Executive Director of Allied Health

-As Director of Allied Health, Margaret is responsible for the planning and development needs of the St Vincent’s Health Network Sydney Allied Health service for the fiscal, organisational, physical and human resource.
+As Executive Director of Allied Health, Margaret is responsible for the planning and development needs of the St Vincent’s Health Network Sydney Allied Health service for the fiscal, organisational, physical and human resource.
 The Director of Allied Health works in conjunction with key medical, nursing and support staff to provide operational and strategic direction.

 3_Shanthini Naidoo 63